HIRO-group/HIRO-group.github.io/_posts/wiki/2019-08-21-new-HIRO-member.md

 {:toc}

 **Want do to robotics?**{:.color-banner}
 The following is a list of things to do if you are new to the {{ site.title }}.
 Please consider this as a non-exhaustive cheat sheet that is modified over time.
-As such, feel free to edit it if there is anything you would like to add!
+As such, feel free to edit it if there is anything you would like to add.

+For _{{ site.meetings.semester }}_, we will be holding group meetings in **{{ site.meetings.location }}**{:.color-banner}.
+Feel free to stop by if you want to have a chat!!

-## 1. Preliminaries
+# 1 Preliminaries

  1. Create an account on our [Slack](https://arpg.slack.com), and share your username with your supervisor and/or point of contact.
 Ideally, install slack on your machine as well as on your phone in oder to be always up to date with what happens in the lab.
  2. Join the **#hiro-group** and **#hiro-github** channels on Slack.
 Most of our internal communication happens there.